bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 **Configure**

-Create a `.env` file and update the CLIENT_ID and CLIENT_SECRET with the new credentials that were generated in step #2:

-Run the following to configure the `.env` file:
+Run the following to configure a `.env` file that will hold all the env vars for running `gwa`:

 ```
 gwa init -T --api-version=2 --namespace=$NS \